reload/acme-platform.sh/README.md

-# Let's Encrypt with DNS challenge on platform.sh
+# ACME (Let's Encrypt) with DNS challenge on platform.sh

-[Platform.sh](https://platform.sh) currently doesn't support using Let's Encrypt certificates (at least not with domain verification and automatic renewal).
+[Platform.sh](https://platform.sh) currently doesn't support using ACME/Let's Encrypt certificates (at least not with domain verification and automatic renewal).

-This image uses [lego](https://github.com/xenolf/lego) to obtain a certificate via Let's Encrypts DNS challenge and uploads the certificate to platform.sh using their commmand line client.
+This Docker image provides scripting for obtaining certificates via ACME/Let's Encrypt and uploading them to Platform.sh using their API.

-Experimental.
-YMMV.
+This Docker image is based on [lego](https://github.com/xenolf/lego) to obtain a certificate via ACME DNS challenge and uploads the certificate to platform.sh using their commmand line client.

 Necessary configuration via environment variables, .i.e.: